RBC-DSAI-IITM/rbc-dsai-iitm.github.io-old/_posts/2019-03-05-rbcdsai-workshop-march.md

 	 <li><b>Day-2</b> : 09:00 AM to 05:30 PM on 16th March 2019</li>
 </ul>

-<p align="justify">The Robert Bosch Center for Data Sciences and Artificial Intelligence will be hosting a 2 day workshop on <strong> "Measurement-based Optimization in the Presence of Uncertainty".</strong></p>
+<p align="justify">The Robert Bosch Center for Data Sciences and Artificial Intelligence will be hosting a 2-day workshop on <strong> "Measurement-based Optimization in the Presence of Uncertainty".</strong></p>
 <p align="justify">The speakers are

-<li>Prof. Dominique Bonvin, EPFL, Switzerland.<br>Currently Cheveron visiting professor in dept. of chemical engineering, IIT Madras.</li>
+<li>Prof. Dominique Bonvin, EPFL, Switzerland.<br>Currently Chevron visiting professor in Dept. of Chemical Engineering, IIT Madras.</li>

 <li>Prof. Shankar Narasimhan and Dr.Sridharakumar Narasimhan,<br>Dept. of Chemical Engineering, IIT Madras.</li></p>